event4u-app/data-helpers/docs/exception-handling.md

 3. **Immediate Throwing**: Throw exceptions immediately when they occur
 4. **Undefined Value Detection**: Optionally throw exceptions when source or target paths don't exist

-All exception handling is managed through the `MapperExceptions` class, which is accessed via static methods on `DataMapper`.
+All exception handling is managed through the `MapperExceptions` class, which provides static methods for configuration and exception management.

 ## Configuration